FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

 ### Check the "noexec" mount option before installing

-Before running the InstallBuilder, ensure that the<span class="code"> /tmp </span>directory and the user's <span class="code">homedir</span> do not have the "noexec" option on that mount point.
+Before running the InstallBuilder, ensure that the` /tmp `directory and the user's `homedir` do not have the "noexec" option on that mount point.
 See [Troubleshooting the installation](../troubleshoot_registration) for workarounds.

 ### Installation configuration file

-The <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> installation is based on a delivered configuration file called <span class="code">initialize.properties</span> that provides as series of default values to simplify installation.
+The {{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called `initialize.properties` that provides as series of default values to simplify installation.
 As described in <a href="new_install_ux" class="MCXref xref">Customize the initialize.properties file</a>, you can make a copy of this file and customize it prior to running the installation procedure.

 ### Installation modes

 The following installation modes use the delivered initialize.properties file as the default configuration file.
-In graphical or text mode you can install, but not operate, <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> without customizing certain mandatory values in this file.
+In graphical or text mode you can install, but not operate, {{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
 In silent mode, you must at least define an installation directory prior to running the unattended installation.

 Graphical (console) mode

-./Transfer\_CFT\_<span class="mc-variable axway_variables.Release_Number variable">3.9</span>\_Install\_&lt;OS>\_&lt;BN>.run
+./Transfer\_CFT\_{{< TransferCFT/releasenumber  >}}\_Install\_&lt;OS>\_&lt;BN>.run

 Interactive (text) mode

-./Transfer\_CFT\_<span class="mc-variable axway_variables.Release_Number variable">3.9</span>\_Install\_&lt;OS>\_&lt;BN>.run --mode text
+./Transfer\_CFT\_{{< TransferCFT/releasenumber  >}}\_Install\_&lt;OS>\_&lt;BN>.run --mode text

 Silent mode (unattended)

-./Transfer\_CFT\_<span class="mc-variable axway_variables.Release_Number variable">3.9</span>\_Install\_&lt;OS>\_&lt;BN>.run --mode unattended --conf-file initialize.properties
+./Transfer\_CFT\_{{< TransferCFT/releasenumber  >}}\_Install\_&lt;OS>\_&lt;BN>.run --mode unattended --conf-file initialize.properties

 ### Create or modify the runtime

-You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the <span class="code">initialize.properties</span> file.
+You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the `initialize.properties` file.
 From the &lt;installation\_directory>, run the following:

 &lt;installation directory> ./initialize filename

 ### Using symbolic links

-To install Transfer CFT using symbolic links, you must use the silent mode, <span class="code">option '--mode unattended'</span>, and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).
+To install Transfer CFT using symbolic links, you must use the silent mode, `option '--mode unattended'`, and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).

 > **Note:**
 >